outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - traveling salesman:
         - apply the useful structures of 'components', 'interactivity', & 'adjacence' structures to find interactions between points that form components that form a set (having unique components) with other components, where the component interactions also optimize for 'nearest neighbor' distance solution metric in the points connecting the components
         - components being "sets of points that locally form components optimizing for 'nearest neighbor'" (minimizing the 'distance' solution metric)
+        - this applies the 'break a problem into sub-problems and merge sub-solutions into solution' solution automation workflow

       - https://math.stackexchange.com/questions/733754/visually-stunning-math-concepts-which-are-easy-to-explain